-While some couples may see some sort of counselor or spiritual advisor before getting married, other married couples wait until they begin having difficulties to seek professional help.
-It's normal to have fights, arguments, and difficulties in your marriage, but to make sure the small stuff doesn't snowball into something much larger, it's important to take care of your relationship and keep a few key things in mind.
+While some couples may see some sort of counselor or spiritual adviser before getting married, other married couples wait until they begin having difficulties to seek professional help.
+It's normal to have arguments and other issues in your marriage, but to make sure the small stuff doesn't snowball into something much larger, it's important to take care of your relationship and keep a few key things in mind.

 We spoke to marriage counselor Terry Eagan to get his best advice for newlyweds to keep their marriage strong, healthy, and successful.

 - Terry Eagan, MD, is a marriage counselor and medical director of Moonview Sanctuary in Santa Monica, California.

 “Talk, talk, talk,” says Eagan.
 Communication about everything from small things, such as how you spent your day, to big things, such as how to spend your money, is vital to a healthy marriage.
 It helps you get to know each other better, resolve issues, and stay connected to your spouse.

 Break Your Routine

 Don’t get caught up in routines.
 That means you should avoid taking each other for granted by having date nights and taking romantic vacations when you can.
 Avoid just going to and from work and never focusing on each other or your relationship.
 When you are just going through the motions, you will feel less satisfied and less content—and that will rub off on your spouse, too.
 Marriage, after all, is a balance between two people.

 Avoid accruing debt.
 Money troubles put unnecessary stress on a marriage; in fact, it’s one of the major causes of arguments among married couples.
 Never spend more than you have and try to keep an eye toward the future by always having something in savings.